togawa28/mousestyles/doc/source/report/dynamics.rst

 OTHERS”, the score would be (1+1+0+50+10+1)/6 = 10.5.
 But because our data contains a lot more IS and OTHERS, the score ranges from 0 to 1 for our data.

+6. Comparison:

+The comparison function plots the simulated behavior dynamics.
+It plots the the simulated behavior dynamics obtained from the evaluation function for the given strain during the given time period.

+The x-axis is the time range, and the default time range is from 40,000 to 40,100.
+It is because the behavior dynamics show clear differences across the strains during this time range and because the behavior dynamics have more active actions than the other time period.
+Users can, of course, define the time range of their interest.
+But they should be aware of the lower and upper bounds of the time range before doing comparisons.
+For the first strain (strain_num = 0), the time range should be between 0 and 92,400.
+For the second one (strain_num = 1), it should be between 0 and 90,000.
+The time range should be between 0 and 88,800 for the last strain (strain_num = 2).

+Of note is that, based on our understadning and explanations from the research team, 0 indicates the time when a mouse wakes up and starts its day.
+The unit of time is understood as one second.
+Thus, the default time range (from 40,000 to 40,100) represents around 11 hours after the start of the day.
+Based on this defnintion of the time range, users can change it and compare simulated behavior dynamics across the three strains.

+We do not define the y-axis for this comparison function, because our interest is to visually understand the dynamics of the four states during the given time period.
+For better understanding of the behavior dynamics, we assign different colors for different states.
+In the plot, blue represents IS, skyblue represents eating, yellow represents drinking, and red represents other activities in AS.

 Result
 ------